Jobs & Skills WA

 The following students are entitled to the concession rate on course fees:

 - Secondary school-aged persons, not enrolled at school i.e. The student applicant is a person who has reached 15 years of age but has not reached the end of the calendar year in which their compulsory education period expires, as defined in the School Education Act 1999.
-For 2018, these persons will be born on or after 1 July 1999.

 - Persons and dependants of persons who are inmates of a custodial institution.